 In this article, I will share the basics of affiliate marketing and all the details you need to know in order to understand how affiliate marketing works.

-Learn all about Affiliate marketing in one eBook : Buy from ShoutMeLoud store
+Learn all about affiliate marketing in one eBook: Buy from the ShoutMeLoud store

 So, in simple words:

 Every affiliate program has a set TOS.
-For example, many of them offer a 60-day cookie period, which means that if a visitor uses your special affiliate link to land on the sales page of the site and instead of buying today, he buys at some point within the next 60 days, you will be entitled to the sales commission.
+For example, many of them offer a 60-day cookie period, which means that if a visitor uses your special affiliate link to land on the sales page of the site and buys something within the next 60 days, you will be entitled to the sale’s commission.

 - Affiliates: Publishers like you and me who are using affiliate program links to promote and make sales.

-- Affiliate marketplace: There are many marketplaces like Shareasale, CJ and Clickbank, which work as central databases for affiliate programs in different niches.
+- Affiliate marketplace: There are many marketplaces like Shareasale, CJ, and Clickbank.
+These work as central databases for affiliate programs in different niches.

-- Affiliate software: Software used by companies to create an affiliate program for their product, for example: iDevaffiliate.
+- Affiliate software: Software used by companies to create an affiliate program for their product.

 - Affiliate link: Special tracking link offered by your affiliate program to track the progress of your affiliate promotion.